kuisoko/radmix/README.md

 🎉 We are happy you're here!

-Radmix is a full stack web framework that lets you build modern ecommerce components, built with [remix-run](https://github.com/remix-run/remix).
+Radmix is a web framework that lets you build modern accessible fullstack components.

 🧑🏿‍💻 This repository contains the radmix source code.
 This repo is a work in progress, so we appreciate your patience as we figure things out.